Kinetic Monte Carlo simulations of CVD diamond growth

 The kinetic Monte Carlo Model

-A model for the (100) surface of diamond based on a cubic grid is made, with each square block in the model equaivalent to a C atom.
-An ordered list of the rates for each process and for each species (including new ones that may adsorb on the surface) is created, and a process (adsorption, etching, etc.) for a given species is chosen randomly from this list with a probability proportional to its rate.
-That process is then performed in the model (e.g. a C is added to the lattice, or removed, or migrates,..) and the rate list recalculated.
-This sequence is repeated many times and the simulation of the growing diamond surface can then be visualised.
+Our first model 2-dimensional for the (100) surface of diamond was based on a cubic grid, with each square block in the model equivalent to a C atom.
+An ordered list of the rates for each process and for each species (including new ones that may adsorb on the surface) was created, and a process (adsorption, etching, etc.) for a given species was chosen randomly from this list with a probability proportional to its rate.
+That process was then performed in the model (e.g. a C is added to the lattice, or removed, or migrates,..) and the rate list recalculated.
+This sequence was repeated many times and the simulation of the growing diamond surface was then visualised.

 The 2D kMC Model

-The initial model [1-5] was only in 2 dimensions, but nevertheless it was able to predict growth rates and crystal morphologies, and provide an invaluable insight into the growth process.
+The initial model was only in 2 dimensions, but nevertheless it was able to predict growth rates and basic surface morphologies, and provide an invaluable insight into the growth process.

 SEM and model pic